bluelinklabs/ctzn/docs/setting-up-a-server.md

 ## Step 5 - Enable gcloud's PTR record

-**Note: CTZN requires a PTR record so if you're using a different platform than Google Cloud, you WILL need to solve this.**
+**Note: CTZN requires a PTR record so if you're using a different platform (server host) than Google Cloud, you WILL need to solve this.**

 From the Compute Engine dashboard, follow these steps: